nxskok/pasias/docs/index.md

 My checklist:

-- working on stuff from assignments 9/9a
-- look at heat data
-- bodyfat and bodyfat-sign duplication
 - bring in the D29 questions
+- working on A1 D29
+- look for multiple regression Qs in A6 or wherever